geyuqiu/kata-bootstraps/README.md

             * brute force: find all permutations (S!) * look for each in b (B)
             * optimisation:
                 * Walk through b and look at sliding windows of 4 characters (since s has length 4).
 Check if each window is a permutation of s
-                * Walk through b.Every time you see a character ins, check if the next four(the length ofs) characters are a permutation ofs.
+                * Walk through b.
+Every time you see a character in s, check if the next four(the length of s) characters are a permutation of s.
                 * O(B*S)
         * binary search
             * search name in a dictionary without knowing the exact place of e.g. S, as a real world metaphor for binary search